Kiirthanah/Scheduler/README.md

 Then i call the api in a html webpage <scheduler.html>

 More Information

-teacher assignment checks through the following
+Teacher assignment checks through the following
 - teaching hours esnuring teachers have balanced and fair workloads
 - assigns teachers based on subjects they teach
 - assigns teachers based on subjects they have been assigned to teach ( so the teacher can teach the same subjects throughout diff classes )